-It’s been about a year since I painted my oak kitchen cabinets white with General Finishes Milk Paint.
+It’s been about two years since I painted my oak kitchen cabinets white with General Finishes Milk Paint.
 I am glad that I painted the cabinets!
 My kitchen looks much more modern and bright since I painted the oak cabinets.
 Plus, painting the oak cabinets white was a fairly simple job!

 Painting is when you keep all your existing doors, unlike cabinet refacing, where you replace all your doors and drawers with new and laminate the existing cabinet boxes in the new color and material.
 While cabinet refacing is more expensive than painting, it’s still another affordable option over replacing all your cabinetry”, states Linda Fennessy, marketing manager with www.kitchenmagic.com.
 “Both processes will update your kitchen with a fresh new look.”

 I painted my cabinets with General Finishes Milk Paint in Antique White, General Finishes Stain Blocker (Water Based) and their High Performance Polyurethane Water Based Topcoat.

 (For a good primer on how much paint you need, check out this milk paint guide from Restyle Junkie.)

 To prepare my kitchen cabinets for painting, I first removed the kitchen doors from one side of my home’s kitchen.
 I carefully numbered each door (with a piece of painting tape with a number written on it), and stuck the same number inside the cabinet the door came from.
 I stored each cabinet’s door hardware in the corresponding cabinet in a plastic sandwich bag.
 It’s imperative to keep track of all the door hardware!